SethDocherty/dev.env/Windows/Apps/README.md

 The manifests themselves are just trimmed down JSON exports from [WingetUI](https://github.com/marticliment/WingetUI) that contain applications installed on my local machine.
 Manifests can easily be organized into thematic flavors by modifying the **Packages** array within the Winget section of the exported JSON file.
 The *Packages* array is composed of one or more key/value structures where [PackageIdentifier](https://github.com/microsoft/winget-cli/blob/9200b51529978b3ae031edd5ca6d585625381eb5/schemas/JSON/packages/packages.schema.2.0.json#L76C19-L76C19) contains the unique ID used by the Windows Package Manager to identify an application.
 Optional properties such as **Version** can be added to specify the exact version to install and **customArgs** which uses the `--override` option to pass a string that's passed directly to the installer.

-> **Note**: While the **customArgs** property is not apart of the standard [winget schema](https://learn.microsoft.com/en-us/windows/package-manager/winget/import#json-schema), the script will automatically process any applications that contain this property.
-This provides the flexibility to customize the installation of an application with the  `--override` option.

 ```json
 {
   "Packages":[